 “Every year, ABMI scientists create new products that couldn’t have been done without ABMI data.
-Recently, we created models that show how individual species respond to different human footprints.
+For instance, we created models that show how individual species respond to different human footprints.
 Looking at that information, I think, ‘Wow!
-That’s a really neat product that wouldn’t exist if we didn’t have the ABMI’. —it’ll change how management is done in this province’.”
+That’s a really neat product that wouldn’t exist if we didn’t have the ABMI—it’ll change how management is done in this province’.”

--- Dr. Jim Schieck, Co-Director, ABMI Science Centre
+– Dr. Jim Schieck, Co-Director (Emeritus), Science Centre

-The ABMI manages and maintains excellence for all scientific and technical aspects of its data through the ABMI Science Centre..
-As the ABMI has matured as an organization, its scientists have shifted their focus from protocol development in the early days to data interpretation and product innovation.
-And, the in the future, ABMI scientists and their collaborators will continue to be dedicated to working at the frontier of the science of biodiversity monitoring.
+The ABMI manages and maintains excellence for all scientific and technical aspects of our data through the ABMI Science Centre.
+As the ABMI has matured as an organization, our scientists have shifted their focus from protocol development in the early days to data interpretation and product innovation.
+And, the in the future, our scientists and collaborators will continue to be dedicated to working at the frontier of the science of biodiversity monitoring.

 A key concern of ABMI scientists has been protocol development.
 Since the ABMI program was rolled out in 2007, however, there’s been a shift towards finding incremental improvements in these protocols.
 The new question: is there a better way to collect the data?